-• Monitoring at the project level
+Monitoring at the project level

-The overall responsibility for implementing the ESMF/PF/IPPF and for monitoring compliance with the Project's environmental safeguard activities lies with the PMU at TNC.
-The Community Engagement and Social Inclusion Officer procured by TNC shall oversee the implementation of all field activities and ensure compliance with the ESMF.
-The Officer shall also provide the executing agency and partners with technical support in carrying out environmental and social screenings and preparing ESMPs and any other necessary documentation.
-The Community Engagement and Social Inclusion Officer shall also monitor the project's grievance redress mechanism (GRM) and assess its effectiveness (i.e., to what extent grievances are resolved in an expeditious and satisfactory manner).
+The overall responsibility for implementing the ESMF/PF/IPPF and for monitoring compliance with the Project's environmental safeguard activities lies with the CTF.
+The Safeguards Specialist procured by the CTF shall oversee the implementation of all field activities and ensure their compliance with the ESMF.
+The Specialist shall also provide the executing agency and partners with technical support in carrying out environmental and social screenings and preparing ESMPs and any other necessary documentation.
+The Safeguards Specialist shall also monitor the project's grievance redress mechanism (GRM) and assess its effectiveness (i.e., to what extent grievances are resolved in an expeditious and satisfactory manner).

-Finally, the Community Engagement and Social Inclusion Officer will also be responsible for reporting on overall safeguards compliance on behalf of the PMU.
-They may also be required to report to TNC's regional and/or global safeguards specialists, the Project Steering Committee.
+Finally, the Safeguards Specialist will also be responsible for reporting on overall safeguards compliance to the Project Coordinator, Safeguards Specialist at TNC's global PMU, the Project Steering Committee, and WWF GEF Agency.

-• Monitoring at the field activity level
+Monitoring at the field activity level

-The PMU/TNC and, specifically, the Community Engagement and Social Inclusion Officer shall closely monitor all field activities and ensure that they fully comply with the ESMF/PF/IPPF and with the terms and conditions included in the environment clearances issued by Gabon's national authorities.
-The PMU is also fully responsible for the compliance of all external contractors and service providers employed as part of the project with the safeguards requirements outlined in the ESMF/PF/IPPF and ESMP (as applicable).
+The CTF and, specifically, the Safeguards Specialist shall closely monitor all field activities and ensure that they fully comply with the ESMF/PF/IPPF and with the terms and conditions included in the environment clearances issued by Gabon's national authorities.
+The CTF is also fully responsible for the compliance of all external contractors and service providers employed as part of the project with the safeguards requirements outlined in the ESMF/PF/IPPF and ESMP (as applicable).